Team Performance with Test Scores: Team Selection by Test Score

 \begin{theorem} If $X_1,...,X_k$ are random variables with the $k$ highest values of $\mathbb{E}(X_i|E_i)$, where $E_i$ is the event that $X_i$ takes its top $h/k$ quantile of values, and $Y_1,...,Y_k$ is the optimal set size $k$, then for a constant $\mu$ independent of $k$, . \end{theorem}

 The two proofs are similar, which is expected, as the analysis of the function $f_h(\cdot)$ makes use of quantities derived from $\mathbb{E}(X | E)$.
 The function $f_h(\cdot)$ seems the more natural of the two, however: it is arguably more direct to think about testing an individual through repeated independent evaluations than to try quantifying what their top $h/k$ values are likely to be.
+The full proof is included in the Appendix.